 But even away from the Caribbean side, there are some great places to visit anytime during the rainy season.

-Specifically, I’m talking the Pacific coast in and around Guanacaste and the Nicoya Peninsula.
+Specifically, I’m talking about the Pacific coast in and around Guanacaste and the Nicoya Peninsula.

 And yes, even in the rainy season, you are likely to see a lot of sunshine.
 When I have visited Costa Rica in the rainy season (along the Pacific coast), it did generally rain a little bit every day.